andrasq/node-qunpack/README.md

 Differences
 -----------

-- `qunpack` does not try to emulate PHP or PERL `unpack`.
-It does borrow some of their syntax, but only implements big-endian values (network byte order).
+- `qunpack` does not try to emulate PHP or full PERL `unpack`.
+It does borrow some of their syntax, but favors big-endian values and provides some non-standard extensios.

+- `qunpack` supports non-standard extensions like `s<` and `{# ... }` hashes

 - the `unpack` format is interpreted like PERL, where `S1L1` means one short followed by one long, not a short stored into property named 'L1'.
 The PHP syntax would be e.g.